duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

 ## Your Second Automatic Migration

-Let?s make another change and let Code First Migrations automatically push the changes to the database for us.
+Let's make another change and let Code First Migrations automatically push the changes to the database for us.

--   Let?s introduce a new **Post** class.
+-   Let's introduce a new **Post** class.

 ```
     public class Post